obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 ANSWER: c) rain falls for 2 seconds in the moor (the box with the porous particles representing a porous peat moor, say).

-Q3: There are 4 rain duration outcomes (that is 1s,2s,4s,9s of rainfall per wd) and 4 rain location outcomes (rainfall in reservoir, in reservoir & moor, in moor, no rain).
+Q3: There are 4 rain duration outcomes (that is: 1s,2s,4s,9s of rainfall per wd) and 4 rain location outcomes (that is: rainfall in reservoir, in reservoir & moor, in moor, no rain).

-What is the most extreme rainfall event possible on one Wetropolis day?
+What is the most extreme rainfall event possible during one Wetropolis day?

 a) No rainfall; b) 9s in moor; c) 9s in reservoir & moor; d) 9s in reservoir.

 Locate the city in the set-up.
-Next observe Wetropolis over several Wetropolis days and notice that the city starts to flood after such an extreme rainfall events —unless you have applied flood control.
-On average you will have to wait for a certain number of Wetropolis days, the return period, for extreme rainfall and extreme flooding of the city to occur.
+Next observe Wetropolis over several Wetropolis days and notice that the city (only) starts to flood after such an extreme rainfall event.
+On average you will have to wait for a certain number of Wetropolis days, the return period, for flooding to occur.

 ANSWER: c) 9s of rainfall in both the reservoir and moor.

-Q4: In the ideal case of 50%-50% splits on the Galtonboard, in 16 what is the average number of balls collected in the 4 Galtonboard channels?
+Q4: In the ideal case of 50%-50% splits on the Galtonboard, in 16 what is distribution in the 4 Galtonboard channels?

-Hint: first split 1/2 & 1/2; 2nd split: 3/4 & 1/4; 3rd split: 3/8 & 1/2 & 1/8; final split: … & 7/16 & … & 1/16.
+Hint: first split 1/2 & 1/2; 2nd split: 3/4 & 1/4; 3rd split: 3/8 & 1/2 & 1/8; final split and answer: … & 7/16 & … & 1/16.

 Answer (see poster): … & 7 & … & 1 times (average over 16 perfect outcomes).